 This is a multicenter, single arm, non-blinded, prospective study of RNL™ by convection enchanced delivery (CED) in patients experiencing their first or second recurrence following standard multimodal therapy.
 Patients will receive a single treatment with infusion utilizing from 1 to 4 catheters based upon tumor size, shape, and results of treatment simulation.
 Simulation will be performed and iterative modulation to the simulation algorithm performed as needed.
 The primary endpoint will be overall survival.
 This endpoint was selected based upon the possibility of increased enhancement on MRI as a result of treatment, and lack of currently available salvage therapies with proven survival benefit following initial treatment.
 The secondary end points will be median overall response rate, safety, and quality of life.

 - UT Health Science Center (San Antonio) – now enrolling patients

-- UT Southwestern (Dallas) – coming soon
+- UT Southwestern (Dallas) – now enrolling patients

-- MD Anderson (Houston) – coming soon
+- MD Anderson (Houston) – not yet recruiting patients

 There are no effective established treatments for high grade glioma available after progression on standard therapy, and to date only radiation, alkylating chemotherapy, and tumor treating fields have improved survival.
 These patients invariably recur and have a dismal prognosis.